TheLope/clue-tags/docs/details/index.md

 {{ title("Clue Details", "Clue_scroll_(Song_of_the_Elves)_detail") }}

-The Clue Details plugin allows us to provide hints on the clue scroll item
+The Clue Details plugin allows us to provide custom overlays for clue scrolls

-1. Easy, Medium, Hard, and Elite tags are loaded automatically
+1. Easy, Medium, Hard, and Elite details are shown automatically
     - These clues have unique item IDs for each clue step
-2. Beginner and Master tags <u>require the clue to be opened once</u>
+2. Beginner and Master details <u>require the clue to be opened once</u>

 ## How To